jeffechua/abstractus/README.md

 3. Fixed distances: data points are at fixed 2D distances from each other.
 More suitable than 'fixed interval' for curves that change gradient a lot.

 The options at the top of the table next to the "Download All" link are global settings; setting mode or interval on the individual data sets creates an override.
 To return a data set to default settings, use the "Reset to default" option in the mode selection for mode, and input `-1` into the numerical input for interval.

+## Downloading for offline use

+Literally just download the repository and open `index.html` to use.
+The application is wholly client-side JavaScript.

 ## Application architecture